 Enhancing Cultural and Green Inclusion in Social Prescribing in Southwest London to Address Ethnic Inequalities in Mental Health

-The Abundance Project is a UKRI-AHRC funded three-year research project focusing on improving access and quality for Black, minority ethnic and refugee communities to social prescribing services, with a focus on improving mental and emotional wellbeing.
-It is led by a team of academics and community groups, working together with Community Research Hubs based in the London boroughs of Croydon, Kingston and Hounslow.
+The Abundance Project is a UKRI-AHRC funded three-year research project focusing on enabling better access for Black, minority ethnic and refugee communities to green and cultural spaces via social prescribing, to improve mental health and wellbeing.
+It is led by a multi-disciplinary academic team and Community Research Hubs based in the London boroughs of Croydon, Kingston and Hounslow.

 What is the Abundance Project?